ezefranca/xcode-frameworks/README.md

-# Xcode Framework Manager
+# xcode-frameworks

-A command-line tool for managing frameworks and xcframeworks in an Xcode project.
+A command-line tool built on top of [XcodeProj](https://github.com/tuist/XcodeProj) for managing frameworks and xcframeworks in an Xcode project.
 This tool helps you automate the process of embedding, signing, and managing frameworks, including detecting duplicates and fixing them.

+## Motivation

+We often work on projects that share frameworks with common dependencies, which need to be integrated manually for various reasons.
+Due to this, dependencies can sometimes be duplicated, resulting in duplicated symbols and compilation errors.
+Additionally, some third-party vendor frameworks need to be set to embed and sign, which can lead to crashes if not configured correctly.

+This tool was created to automate these tasks and eliminate the need for manual configuration in Xcode.

+> [!NOTE]
+> This is a work in progress (WIP).
+Contributions are welcome!

 https://github.com/user-attachments/assets/54fcabaf-1712-4577-a21f-1a2e511a4044